ICM Manual v.3.1

 icmPmfProfile

-macro icmPmfProfile os_ ( a_ ) l_accessibilityCorrection (yes) l_display ( no )
+icmPmfProfile os ( a_ ) l_accessibilityCorrection (yes) l_display ( no )

 calculates a statistical energy of mean-force for each residue of a provided object.
 This energy is calculated with the "mf" parameters defined in the icm.pmf file.
 The residue energies are then normalized to the expected mean and standard deviation of the same residue in real high resolution structures.
 The mean energy value can be calculated as a function of its solvent accessibility if l_accessibilityCorrection is set to yes.

-The calculated table contains residue energies and accessibilites.
+The calculated table contains residue energies and accessibilities.
 These values can be used to color residues of the molecule according to those values.
 In an example shown here we build a model (using the build model command of HCV protein on the basis of another viral coat protein.
 Then the profile was calculated for the model and the original structure.
 The calculation clearly shows the problematic regions of the model (the red parts) while the source structure looks quite reasonable.

 dsPrositePdb